-Case in point are his improved stats halfway through 2019/20 compared to 2018/19.
-He already has as many league goals (two) as last year, as well as two more Bundesliga assists (six) and four Champions League goals in six appearances that helped Dortmund progress from a tough Group H that included multiple winners against Barcelona and Inter Milan.
+Case in point are his improved stats midway through 2019/20 compared to 2018/19.
+He already has more league goals (three) as last year (two), as well as six more Bundesliga assists (10) and four Champions League goals in eight appearances that helped Dortmund progress from a tough Group H that included multiple winners against Barcelona and Inter Milan.

 It has resulted in coach Lucien Favre utilising Hakimi in attacking positions on a number of occasions this season, highlighting another facet that has been added to his game; versatility.